 To learn more about the LCMS, click here.

 We BELIEVE, teach, and confess:

-- The rest of the Book of Concord is, like the Augsburg Confession, a true and faithful exposition of Holy Scripture, and we subscribe unreservedly to it.
+The rest of the Book of Concord is, like the Augsburg Confession, a true and faithful exposition of Holy Scripture, and our pastors and congregation subscribe unreservedly to it.

 For a simple understanding of our doctrine, we invite you to read the Small Catechism.